 Nestled between the Loire and Thouet Rivers, beautiful Saumur sits amongst acres of vineyards and farmland, close to many beautiful châteaux.
 A Loire Valley gem for foodies and history buffs, the town is famously home to the National Cavalry School.

-Visit The Château de Saumur, National School of Horse Riding, Museum of Decorative Arts and Horse Museum, Old Town, and so much more!
+Visit the Château de Saumur, National School of Horse Riding, Museum of Decorative Arts and Horse Museum, old town, and so much more!

 3 nights in Nantes

-Visit St. Peters' and St. Pauls' Cathedral, The Arts Museum, Château des ducs de Bretagne, Jules Verne Museum, Jardin des Plantes, and more!
+Visit St. Peter's and St. Paul's Cathedral, the Arts Museum, Château des ducs de Bretagne, Jules Verne Museum, Jardin des Plantes, and more!

 <b>France</b> remains one of the worlds most talked-about and written-about destinations.
 Whether the romance of Paris sweeps you off your feet or you fall gently for the relaxed life of Provence, France is a place for lovers, and will leave you spellbound.
 Paris is undoubtedly one of the world's great cities, with enough monuments, museums, restaurants, theatres and shows to last a lifetime.
 The northern provinces of Normandy and Brittany are steeped in history while the Loire Valley is world famous for its châteaux.